baseethviklar/Hira/README.md

 # Hira Lite

-A personal Hira-like project management application built with Next.js 14, MongoDB, and Tailwind CSS.
+A personal Jira-like project management application built with Next.js 14, MongoDB, and Tailwind CSS.
 Designed for simplicity and speed.

 ## Features